 Dwight Schrute – Man versus Society

 Dwight has an authoritarian personality and accepts Social Darwinism.
 Dwight is a volunteer deputy sheriff and would probably be a police officer if he could get past the psychological test.
 Dwight is rude and even cruel to his fellow office workers but subservient to his boss Dwight.
-In X he does tell the documentary crew that he does respond to authority.
+In one episode, he does tell the documentary crew that he does respond to authority.

 Dwight Schrute – Man versus Universe